Curator-led session for schools and colleges

 Discovering Literature: Explore the British Library’s greatest literary treasures alongside contextual material.
 Suitable for GCSE and A Level English.

-Sounds Familiar: Uncover the UK’s rich landscape of diverse accents and dialects.
+British Accents and Dialects: Uncover the UK’s rich landscape of diverse accents and dialects.

 English Timeline: Explore the evolution of English language and literature, from the 11th century to the present day.